 In the Greek islands, September is seen as the last month of the summer season, and if you want to avoid scorching heat, massive crowds, and high prices, this may be the perfect time to visit.
 At the beginning of September, crowds start to slowly dissipate and the temperatures are milder, which means that September is one of the most pleasant and serene months in the islands.

 Although transportation schedules start to change around September 15, this is also the period when many cruise lines offer generous discounts before ending the European season and moving to warmer climates for the winter.
 Hopping from island to island can be, therefore, much cheaper in September.

 Moreover, most of the islands enjoy at least 11 hours of daily sunshine, which makes outdoor activities that were impossible in the heat of the summer be an ideal option in September.

 Amalfi Coast, Italy

 September is considered the end of summer holidays in Italy, but if you want to visit the Amalfi Coast, this is great news because it means you can enjoy some relative peace and tranquility during your visit.
-A trip in September means far fewer crowds in sight and reduced prices.
+A trip in September means far fewer crowds and reduced prices.
 Although towns and villages along the coast quiet down, hotels, restaurants, and bars are still open.

 All the things that make the Amalfi coast so splendid, such as the scenery, the wealth of history and culture, and the delicious cuisine, can be more comfortably enjoyed in September.
 The weather remains pleasant throughout the month, and the water is warm.